epsi-rns/epsi-rns.github.io/_posts/desktop/2020/2020-10-11-slides-desktop-customization.markdown

 Candyclone is an Impress template that I have made for LibreOffice contest.

 * [LibreOffice Impress Template Contest by the Indonesian Community][template-contest]

+This is just an example template that you can use freely.
+With this example you can also learn how to make your own template.
+Your very own template to suit your ecosystem.

 #### Disagreement